nschiper/ShadowDB/README.txt

 will use the conf/conf_aneris_local.emlc configuration file instead of the conf/conf_aneris.emlc file.

 1) First we start various Aneris processes.
-They are suppose to run on 4 machines, so we have 4 scripts to start these processes.
+They are supposed to run on 4 machines, so we have 4 scripts to start these processes.
 Go to the scripts directory and type: